Asabeneh/30-Days-Of-Python/day_9_functions_and_validation/day_9_functions_and_validation.md

 The `def` line creates the function. `number` is a parameter.
 The indented body adds one. `return` sends 5 back to the caller.
 The function does not print by itself; the caller decides what to do with the result.

+### What are the benefits of using a function?

+A function gives one job a name, lets you test that job separately, and prevents the same rule from being copied into several places.
+In security automation, one validation rule should not silently differ between the parser, classifier, and report writer.

 A parameter can have a default:

 ```python